On the little Weyl group of a real spherical space: Adapted points

 To prove the claim, we first note that $MA\cap H_{z}$, $M\cap H_{z}$ and $A\cap H_{z}$ are algebraic subgroups of $G$, and that $M\cap H_{z}$ is a normal subgroup of $MA\cap H_{z}$.
 Define $A'$ and $M'$ to be the images of the projections of $MA\cap H_{z}$ onto $A$ and $M$, respectively.
 Then $A'$ and $M'$ are algebraic subgroups of $A$ and $M$, respectively.
 Moreover, $A\cap H_{z}$ and $M\cap H_{z}$ are normal subgroups of $A'$ and $M'$, respectively.
 Let $\phi:A'/(A\cap H_{z})\to M'/(M\cap H_{z})$ be the unique map so that

 Then $\phi$ is an algebraic homomorphism.
 An algebraic homomorphism from a split torus to a compact group is necessarily trivial.
 It follows that $A'=A\cap H_{z}$, and hence $M'=M\cap H_{z}$.
-Moreover, since $A\cap H_{z}$ is an algebraic split torus, it is connected.
+Moreover, the group $A\cap H_{z}$ is connected since $A\cap H_{z}$ is an algebraic subgroup of $A$ and $A$ is isomorphic to a vector space.
 This proves (\ref{eq MA cap H=(M cap H)(A cap H)}).
 From (\ref{eq L_Q=MAL_(Q,nc)}), (\ref{eq L_(Q,nc) subseteq H}) and (\ref{eq MA cap H=(M cap H)(A cap H)}) it follows that

 is a diffeomorphism.
 Therefore, if $z\in Z$ is adapted, then (\ref{Prop LST holds for adapted points - item 2}) in Proposition \ref{Prop LST holds for adapted points} can be replaced by \begin{enumerate} \item[(ii')] The map